-Gin in one form or another is known in East-Africa as Waragi.
-It’s a distilled banana based spirit containing gin botanicals.
+Gin, in one form or another, is known in East Africa as Waragi.
+It’s a distilled banana-based spirit containing gin botanicals.
 Until recently, gin or enguli as homemade gin was predominantly a Ugandan product.
-However in the 2010’s several Rwandan companies entered the market place bringing local competition and Rwanda’s own answer to the famous Uganda Waragi Gin.
+However, in the 2010s, several Rwandan companies entered the marketplace, bringing local competition and Rwanda’s answer to the famous Uganda Waragi Gin.

-Red Waragi is brewed to perfection by the Rwandan company Ingufu Gin Ltd. It’s a botanicals first gin – flavoursome, distinct but not over powering.
+Red Waragi is brewed to perfection by the Rwandan company Ingufu Gin Ltd. It’s a botanical first gin – flavoursome, distinct, but not overpowering.
 Like all great gins, the consumer gets that wonderful waft of juniper scent each time the bottle is opened.

 Gin arrived in East Africa during the British Colonial rule.
-Likely to be the only part of colonial times which is thought of affectionately, British Soldiers introduced gin to the Ugandans and it was an instant hit.
-Sadly like many other colonial laws, the British rulers decided that only British imported Gin could be drunk in Uganda – which fortunately was protested strongly by the Ugandan politcial parties of the time.
-When the UPC party took power in the 1960’s it ordered Ugandas first distillery be built.
-The factory was staffed with a group of 26 blenders who formed the Association of Uganda Distillers and Vitners, which was headed by master blender Joel Sentamu.
+Likely to be the only part of colonial times thought of affectionately, British Soldiers introduced gin to the Ugandans, which was an instant hit.
+Sadly like many other colonial laws, the British rulers decided that only British-imported Gin could be drunk in Uganda – which, fortunately, was protested vigorously by the Ugandan political parties of the time.
+When the UPC party took power in the 1960s, it ordered Uganda's first distillery to be built.
+The factory was staffed with a group of 26 blenders who formed the Association of Uganda Distillers and Vitners, which master blender Joel Sentamu headed.

-Joel and his team created a unique gin was by the lake shores in Port Bell, and the fresh waters of Lake Victoria.
-It was this gin recipe which ultimately became the world famous Uganda Waragi.
+Joel and his team created a unique gin by the lake shores in Port Bell, and the fresh waters of Lake Victoria.
+It was this gin recipe which ultimately became the world-famous Uganda Waragi.

-Despite being content with Uganda Waragi as a drink of choice in Rwanda for many years, ultimately Rwanda wanted to bring it’s own flavour to the table – Red Waragi.
-Unlike it’s predecessor, the Rwandan version is soft, smooth and almost silky in texture.
+Despite being content with Uganda Waragi as a drink of choice in Rwanda for many years, ultimately, Rwanda wanted to bring its flavour to the table – Red Waragi.
+Unlike its predecessor, the Rwandan version is soft, smooth and almost silky in texture.

-Until the recent creation of Rwandan spirits, in the main Rwanda was a beer drinking country.
+Until the recent creation of Rwandan spirits, Rwanda was a beer-drinking country in the main.